Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 7. Return to Adyen&trade; and click the [Save changes] button in the bottom right corner.
     The credentials for the *Web service* API are applied.

 8. If necessary, configure your wallet payment methods in the *Wallet payment methods* section.
-Follow the Adyen documentation.
+Follow the Adyen&trade; documentation.

 9. If necessary, assign roles to change the permissions of the API credentials in the *Permissions > Roles* section.
-Follow the API documentation [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen documentation.
+For dteailed information, see [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen&trade; documentation.

-## Create report service credentials
+## Create report service API credentials

-Create the report service API credentials to send messages from the *Payments* module to the Adyen backend.
-You can use this report service to ensure that all messages have been successfully transferred from Adyen to the *Payments* module.
+Create the report service API credentials to send messages from the *Payments* module to the Adyen&trade; backend.
+You can use this report service to ensure that all messages have been successfully transferred from Adyen&trade; to the *Payments* module.
-For detailed information, see [API credentials](https://docs.adyen.com/development-resources/api-credentials/ "[https://docs.adyen.com/development-resources/api-credentials/]") in the Adyen documentation.
+For detailed information, see [API credentials](https://docs.adyen.com/development-resources/api-credentials/ "[https://docs.adyen.com/development-resources/api-credentials/]") in the Adyen&trade; documentation.

 When you switch to a live environment, you must generate another report service API key in your live customer area.